canonical/charmed-oai-ran/docs/tutorials/getting_started.md

 juju status --watch 1s --relations
 ```

-The deployment is ready when the `cu` application is in the `active/idle` state.
+The deployment is ready when the `cu` application is in the `waiting/idle` state and the message is `Waiting for TAC and PLMNs configuration`.

 ## 3. Configure the 5G core network through the Network Management System